-At Animal Health Services, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.
+At Animal Health Services of Cave Creek, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.

 In combination with routine wellness exams, parasite prevention, and pet vaccinations establish the base of your companion's routine veterinary care.

 Preventive care is your pet's best chance to live a healthy and long life.
 You and our veterinary team will work together to develop a customized preventive care plan that's tailored to the needs of your dog or cat.

 It's essential that you keep your cat or dog up to date with their vaccinations to protect them from contagious diseases that are often very serious.
 Getting your companion spayed or neutered doesn't just prevent the birth of undesirable litters; these routine veterinary procedures could also help keep them safe from some serious types of cancer.
 They may also avert unwanted behaviors such as animal aggression, roaming, howling, and scooting.

 During their first year of life, there is a range of shots kittens require to protect them from serious diseases.

 Below is not a list of kitten vaccinations however, having your kitty microchipped and spayed or neutered helps keep them safe from a handful of health conditions, falling under the category of preventive healthcare.

 Puppies require the following shots in their first year to keep them safe from dangerous illnesses and conditions.

 Even though the following doesn't state a range of puppy vaccinations, having your dog spayed/neutered, and microchipping helps to protect them from a number of health conditions, making them a part of the preventive health care umbrella.

 Parasites are a dangerous health threat to both humans and their pets in the Cave Creek area.
 If parasites aren't treated they could threaten the life of your pet, and some could potentially be spread to other people or pets living in your home.
-The parasite prevention products we have available at Animal Health Services can help protect your cat or dog from the common parasites listed:
+The parasite prevention products we have available at Animal Health Services of Cave Creek can help protect your cat or dog from the common parasites listed: